How to Upgrade Sony PS4 Hard Drive Without Reinstallation

 - Officially supported replacement hard drive.
 Only the 2.5-inch internal type (9.5mm or slimmer)* and Serial ATA (Parallel ATA is not supported) internal hard drives are officially supported with the PS4 system.

-If you prefer to manually change the PS4 hard drive on your own without any clone or backup software, you may follow below tips to do the PS4 hard drive replace work:
+If you prefer to manually change the PS4 hard drive on your own without any clone or backup software, you may follow the below tips to do the PS4 hard drive replace work:

 Procedure 1.
 Back Up Game Files Saved on PS4 Hard Drive